fhjordskhkjel/DISMv2/TestAI/README.md

 - `--no-powershell`, `--no-wusa`, `--no-7z`
 - `--no-catalog-register` (disable system catalog registration)
 - `--timeout-ms <int>` (override external tool timeouts)

+## UX and Logging
+- Colorized console output for success/warning/error.
+Use `--no-color` to disable.
+- When `--log <file>` is provided, outputs are appended and rotated at ~5 MB.
+- Image management commands support `--json` for machine-readable output.

 ## Built-in Help
 - Run `DISMv2.exe help` to see a full list of available commands.